Exercise Mobility Guardian 2021

-U.S. Air Force Aircraft arrive for Mobility Guardian 2021, offloading cargo and passengers in Oscoda - Wurtsmith, Michigan May 16, 2021.
+U.S. Air Force KC-135 Stratotanker aircrew from Mcconnell Air Force Base conduct an aireal refueling for a C-17 Globemaster III above Northern Michigan, May 18, 2021.
 Conducted biennially, Mobility Guardian is the Air Force’s only formal, Total Force, service-level mechanism for assessing and validating capabilities in Rapid Global Mobility missions specified and implied within the 2018 National Defense Strategy.

 (U.S. Air Force video by Senior Airman Hannah Strobel)